aaa2ppp/qmail-smtpd/README.md

 # qmail-smtpd

+This code was written only for the purpose of understanding the original.
-Do not use this!
-It contains error!
+**Don't use this!
+This code contains errors!**
+I don't plan to fix them.